 “…But since then I haven’t won a single match.
 If don’t start earning some prize money, I won’t be able to afford to keep Slash.
 I’ll have to give him up, and…”

-A memory lurked in the back of Ben’s mind.
+A painful memory lurked in the back of Ben’s mind.
 About the first time his mother came into contact with Slash.
 About what had happened to her skin…

 “…I can’t bear the thought of what could happen to him.”
 Ben brought a hand to his cheek and wiped away a tear.
 Dennis put a reassuring hand on his shoulder.